Children's Surgical Centre

-The Children's Surgical Centre (CSC) is a non-profit, non-governmental, and non-religious surgical hospital in Phnom Penh, Cambodia and registered as a 501(c)(3) in the United States.
+The Children's Surgical Centre (CSC; មជ្ឈមណ្ឌលវះកាត់កុមារ) is a non-profit, non-governmental, and non-religious surgical hospital in Phnom Penh, Cambodia and registered as a 501(c)(3) in the United States.
 Founded in 1998, the centre aims to improve the quality of life for disabled children and adults by providing free rehabilitative surgery.

 Surgeries at CSC include orthopedic surgery, ophthalmology, ent surgery and plastic and burn surgery.
 The organization also has a training program in order to help develop sustainable health services in Cambodia.